pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     associate tasks with IAM roles/groups.

  *Amazon EKS*
-  * Karpenter or Cluster Autoscaler for node scaling
+  * Karpenter(AWS specific, more features) or Cluster Autoscaler(opensource) for node scaling
   * HPA for pod scaling, requires Kubernetes metrics server to be installed
   ![](assets/2024-01-23-22-57-16.png)
+  * Using `aws-iam-authenticator` webhook for mapping IAM to K8s RBAC.
+Note `kube-system/aws-auth` config map is used for mapping config
 ## SECURITY

 *Encryption*